Macintosh statistical software

 • Instant output

-• Allows syntax
+• Easy syntax with module

 • Cloud version